SimonDegraeve/tech-test-front/assets/README.md

 #### Backend

-- Use [docker-compose](https://docs.docker.com/compose/) to isolate the PostgreSQL database required fro the project from the host
+- Use [docker-compose](https://docs.docker.com/compose/) to isolate the PostgreSQL database required for the project from the host
 - Added `plug-cors` dependency to allow requests from the frontend (allow all origins in development mode, can be allowed to some specific origins in production).
 This was the most popular CORS library for Elixir and Phoenix (https://hex.pm/packages?search=cors&sort=recent_downloads)
 - Created a `run-dev` bash script to easily start the backend and the frontend in parallel